How to open a 529 college savings plan

 “This is important as you don’t want to invest in an expensive plan that underperforms just because of the tax benefit,” Gorman says.

 If you aren’t sure which provider or plan works best for you, consider contacting a financial adviser for advice.
+A 529 plan broker may also be able to give you assistance.

 2. Choose a beneficiary